lonbluster/rSyncTrees/README.md

 Have rSyncTrees executable in your system (optional, better):
 - [ ] chmod +x /your/path/rSyncTrees.sh
-then
-- [ ] ln -s /your/path/rSyncTrees.sh  /sbin/rSyncTrees
+- [ ] mv /your/path/rSyncTrees.sh  /sbin/rSyncTrees
-or
-- [x] mv /your/path/rSyncTrees.sh  /sbin/rSyncTrees

 ## Optional Variables: